⭐茶屋!芸者‼ネイティブの腑に落ちる英語説明!笑いも?通訳ガイドが《ひがし茶屋街@金沢》解説

 7. The second floor was used for entertaining customers, while the first floor was used for the proprietress and geisha staff.

-8. The staircase were also divided into two sections, one for customers and one for staff, so that customers did not feel they were living in their daily lives.
+8. The staircase was also divided into two sections, one for customers and one for staff, to ensure that customers did not witness the daily routines of employees.

-10. The guests sit in the tatami room with their backs to the alcove, while Geiko performs in a small room next door, across the sliding doors.
+10. Guests sit in the tatami room with their backs to the alcove, while a Geiko, a traditional Japanese entertainer, performs in a small room next door, visible through the sliding doors.

 11. When the time is right, the sliding door is opened like a stage curtain, and Geiko, who has been waiting, begins to play.